 Responsibility of the water authority

-The Noorderzijlvest and Wetterskip Fryslân water boards are responsible for water management.
-Water connects all functions in the Lauwersmeer area: safe living and working, nature, recreation, and agriculture.
+The Noorderzijlvest and Wetterskip Fryslân Water Authorities are responsible for water management.
+Water connects all the functions in the lake Lauwersmeer area: safe living and working, nature, recreation, and agriculture.

 Lauwersmeer Steering Group